ericoporto/ags-manual-wiki/SystemLimits.md

 Some additional limits

+- In AGS integers and floats are 32-bit.
+Integers can be from -2147483648 to +2147483647, and floats are a bit more complicated, so it's better to test them.

 - You should be able to have up to 15 parameters to a function.

 - To ensure the pathfinder always works, your walkable areas should always be at least 3 pixels wide.